-Living Well Community Care Home is an award winning elder care facility in Bristol, VT.
+Living Well Community Care Home is an award-winning elder care facility in Bristol, VT.
 It was transitioning to sociocracy (dynamic governance) before 2005, working with John Buck.

-Update: It was reported in 2013 that Mondriann is no longer using all the principles and practices of the sociocratic circle-organization method but has devised a structure that accomplishes the same goals.
+Update: It was reported in 2013 that Mondriaan is no longer using all the principles and practices of the sociocratic circle-organization method but has devised a structure that accomplishes the same goals.

 Sociocracy is a governance method based on collaboration, self-organization, and distributed authority.
 It is designed for transparency, inclusiveness, and accountability.
 Democracy values freedom and equality but doesn’t have a governance structure guaranteed to ensure them.
 A Sociocratic Democracy uses the methods of sociocracy to achieve the values of democracy creating a practical and effective way to organize.
 This site is about sociocracy and the ways in which it can help democracy achieve its highest goal: freedom and equality for all, finally.

 This site is a resource on sociocracy and democracy and the ways they support each other.
 It examines the principles and practices and the ways in which together they could better achieve their objectives.
 How would things get done in a sociocratic democracy?

 Updated and expanded second edition is now available in paper and digital versions—and in Spanish and Portuguese translations.

 The sociocracy email discussion list was started in 2002.
 The list language is English, but members speak many languages if you have translation questions.
 We discuss anything related to sociocracy and democracy.